 Net gain/(loss) on trading securities reflects the change in value of the securities held in our proprietary trading portfolio each period.
 A net gain or loss is comprised of both realized and unrealized gains and losses during the period being presented.
 Realized gains or losses are recognized when we close an open position in a security and recognize a gain or a loss on that position.
-U.S. GAAP requires that we also reflect in our financial statements any unrealized gain or loss on each open securities positions as of the end of each period based on whether the value of the open position is higher or lower at the period end than it was at either: (i) the beginning of the period, if the position was opened, if the position was opened during the period.
-Fluctuations in unrealized gains or losses from one period to another can occur as a result of factors beyond our control, such as fluctuations in the market prices of the open securities position, which would have the effect of reducing our open positions and, thereby potentially reducing or increasing the amount of unrealized gains or losses in a period.
+U.S. GAAP requires that we also reflect in our financial statements any unrealized gain or loss on each open securities positions as of the end of each period based on whether the value of the open position is higher or lower at the period end than it was at either: (i) the beginning of the period, if the position was held for the full period; or (ii) at the time the position was opened, if the position was opened during the period.
+Fluctuations in unrealized gains or losses from one period to another can occur as a result of factors beyond our control, such as fluctuations in the market prices of the open securities positions we hold resulting from market and economic uncertainty arising from global or local events that cause significant market volatility, or even halting of trading in certain markets, all of which occurred as a result of the Russia/Ukraine Conflict.
+Fluctuations might also result from factors within our control, such as when we elect to close an open securities position, which would have the effect of reducing our open positions and, thereby potentially reducing or increasing the amount of unrealized gains or losses in a period.
 These fluctuations can adversely affect the ultimate value we realize from our proprietary trading activities.
-Unrealized gains or losses in a period may or may not be indicative of the gain or loss we will ultimately realize on a securities position when the position is closed.
+Unrealized gains or losses in a particular period may or may not be indicative of the gain or loss we will ultimately realize on a securities position when the position is closed.
 As a result, we might realize significant swings in net gains and losses realized on our trading securities year-over-year and quarter-to-quarter.